isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ### Singapore Kindness Movement Awards Ceremony

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vStEH2lzMglP1pLIcBMYIWZx4lQdeUwIIEVjqO6KAGJ-nkW-xyeB3pd1Qqs6xjcuU00gr8KFTw_b1A7/embed?start=true&amp;loop=true&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vStEH2lzMglP1pLIcBMYIWZx4lQdeUwIIEVjqO6KAGJ-nkW-xyeB3pd1Qqs6xjcuU00gr8KFTw_b1A7/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>

 9 student leaders from the PLMGSS Monitors Council and Peer-Lites took part in the Singapore Kindness Movement 2017 as Friends of Singa Ambassadors.
 Based on this year's theme, 'Kindness, It's Up To Us!', the team of students organised the PL Kindness Fortnight from 4 to 13 July.
 This comprised a series of student-initiated activities where PL-Lites could show appreciation to one another, as well as towards the teaching and non-teaching staff,&nbsp; like the canteen vendors and security guards.
 The team's efforts were recognised under the categories of Most Interesting Social Media Initiatives and Best Mural/Designs in the Awards Ceremony on 10 November 2017.